SiriusXM Satellite Radio (info for techies)

 of visible light (like not being able to going around corners or

-For best reception the antenna must be able to "see the
+For best reception the antenna must be able to clearly "see the

 satellite".